Radiative losses in the chromosphere during a C-class flare: Introduction

 The temporal analysis of the inferred parameters in Paper~I revealed that the mean temperature increased up to $\sim$11~kK in the chromosphere (between $\log\tau_{500}\sim-3.5$ and $-5$), whereas no significant change was noticed in the photosphere.
 As a consequence, intense brightening, which is a signature of radiative losses, is observed in the chromospheric lines (\ion{Ca}{ii}~K and \ion{Ca}{ii}~8542~\AA) at flare ribbons.

-In this paper, we estimated the radiative losses from hydrogen, singly ionized Ca and singly-ionised Mg using the semi-empirical flare model inferred from multi-line observations.
+In this paper, we estimated the radiative losses from hydrogen, singly ionized Ca, and singly ionized Mg using the semiempirical flare model inferred from multiline observations.
 We report the temporal evolution of the integrated radiative losses in the chromosphere during the flare.
-We have also compared our results with radiative losses calculated from a flare simulation performed with the RADYN code \citep{1997ApJ...481..500C, 2015ApJ...809..104A} in order to demonstrate how our observationally derived results can attempt to set constraints on the energy injection.
+We also compared our results with radiative losses calculated from a flare simulation performed with the RADYN code \citep{1997ApJ...481..500C, 2015ApJ...809..104A} in order to demonstrate how our observationally derived results can attempt to set constraints on the energy injection.

 A brief overview of observations and inversions is given in Section \ref{Sec_observation}.
 The approach for estimating the cooling rates is described in Section \ref{sec_rates_intro}.
 The results are discussed in Section \ref{Sec_results}.
 Finally, the paper is summarized in Section \ref{Sec_summary}.